Selvam-DG/Machine_Learning_Techniques/Linear_Regression/README.md

      - if the Variance Inflation Factor is more than 5, then the data contain multicollinearity
      - drop the variable and build the model
 6. Select the right dependent variable which is the so-called Endogeneity

+**Result prediction**
+8. R-square is the coefficient of determination.
-7. check R_square, adjusted R_square( Threshold is 0.7)
+9. check R_square, adjusted R_square( Threshold is 0.7) - check the adjusted R square values which consider only significant variables whereas the R square considers both significant and non-significant variables.
-8. Check p_value of all independent variables (should be less than 0.05)
+10. Check the p_value of all independent variables (should be less than 0.05)